ethansaw04/Mountain-Madness-2023/README.md

 6. Here you can view a wide array of mountains and swipe right if they are mountainy enough, and left if they are small boring hills
 7. To view and reflect on your ratings of mountainness click the heart to be redirect to the liked page

+### Issues
+- Broken Flutter Install
+  - Was fixed by a reinstall of the flutter SDK
+- Windows permission denied to flutter read/write
+  - Permissions were being blocked by antivirus.
+Was fixed by temporarily disabling it

 ### Languages and Technologies
 - Flutter
 - Dart